mpvnet-player/mpv.net/README.md

 - the Tracks and Chapters menu are now only added if default bindings exist and it's now possible to move the chapters menu to the top level by editing input.conf
 - mpvnet supports now like mpv a portable settings directory.
-If a directory named portable_config next to the mpvnet.exe exists, all config will be loaded or written in this directory.
+If a directory named portable_config next to the mpvnet.exe exists, all config will be loaded and written in this directory.
 - there is now a portable download in 7zip format.

 ### 3.0 (2019-04-20)